 Dog bone treats relieve teething pain.
-For growing puppies in particular, bone chews and special puppy toys, can help deal with the pain, urge to chew and comfort issues associated with teething.
+In particular, for growing puppies, bone chews and unique puppy toys can help deal with the pain, urge to chew, and comfort issues associated with teething.

-Dog bones satisfy innate urge to chew.
-Regular dog food diet doesn't provide enough stimulation for the dog's jaw, thus best bones for dogs to chew on can help and prevent dog's destructive behavior.
+Dog bones satisfy the innate urge to chew.
+A regular dog food diet doesn't provide enough stimulation for the dog's jaw.
+Thus the best bones for dogs to chew on can help prevent the dog's destructive behavior.

-Dog toys and dog treats aren't the only escape for an ailing dog, and chew bones may be a good solution.
+Dog toys and dog treats aren't the only escape for an ailing dog, and chewing bones may be a good solution.

 Bully Sticks for Dogs.
-These are very similar to bone chews only they are rarely shaped like a bone, and they are usually softer in consistency.
+These are very similar to bone chews; they are rarely shaped like a bone and are usually softer.
 They're one of the best chews for a dog to give.

 Dental Dog Chews.
-Some dog chew treats are designed specifically for dental purposes; however, there's little evidence that they work any different than most other dog chews.
+Some dog chew treats are designed specifically for dental purposes; however, there's little evidence that they work differently from most other dog chews.

 Rawhide Dog Chews.
-Rawhide bones are much harder than either bully sticks or edible dog bones, and they're one of the favorites.
+Rawhide bones are much more complex than either bully sticks or edible dog bones, and they're favorites.
 However, not all rawhide chews for dogs are safe (see the link).

 by Blue Buffalo